percona/k8spsmdb-docs/docs/monitor-kubernetes.md

 However, the database state also depends on the state of the Kubernetes cluster itself.
 Hence it’s important to have metrics that can depict the state of the Kubernetes cluster.

 This document describes how to set up monitoring of the Kubernetes cluster health.
-This setup has been tested with the [PMM server](https://docs.percona.com/percona-monitoring-and-management/details/architecture.html#pmm-server) as the centralized data storage and the Victoria Metrics Operator as the statistics collector, though the steps should also apply to other monitoring applications.
+This setup has been tested with the [PMM server](https://docs.percona.com/percona-monitoring-and-management/details/architecture.html#pmm-server) as the centralized data storage and the Victoria Metrics Operator as the metrics collector.
+These steps may also apply if you use another Prometheus-compatible storage.

 ## Considerations